Last updated on January 13th, 2026 at 04:57 pm

 Download the Pelican Island Bird List (PDF)

-Main Street Park, Main Street at Indian River Drive, Sebastian.
-This may be the closest ramp to Pelican Island, but it’s also a busy launch area for motorboats.
+Main Street Park – Main Street at Indian River Drive, Sebastian.
+This is a busy launch area for motorboats.
 From the ramp, paddle south along a string of spoil islands.
 At the last island, turn east toward the observation tower in the Pelican Island National Wildlife Refuge.
-While you will be unable to land on Pelican Island, you can paddle back to the spoil island and beach your kayak for a picnic.

-Wabasso Causeway Park.
-This park on the causeway to Orchid Island (SR 510) is three miles south of Pelican Island, but it makes an excellent base camp for your paddle into the refuge.
+Wabasso Causeway Park – This park on the causeway to Orchid Island (SR 510) is three miles south of Pelican Island, but it makes an excellent base camp for your paddle in the region.
 The causeway features beaches, docks, boat launch and picnic pavilions.
 Paddle north under the causeway bridge to the north side of Wabasso Island, then veer east to the East Channel through the mangroves until you see the refuge’s observation tower.

 Fishing is permitted in the open water areas of the Pelican Island National Wildlife Refuge.
 The lagoon is a breeding ground for fish, and you are close to Sebastian Inlet, where game fish transit into and out of the lagoon.